 3. Fill in the online form (below), submit and send your payment by either of the methods above.

 Whatever the method you use, we’ll get back to you as soon as possible to acknowledge and confirm your entry to the 2017 Bideford Triathlon.

-Please click on the underlined text above to view each route map online."
+Please click on any of the below to view each route map online.